 Subjects

 Twelve bonobos (2M:10F; aged 5-15 years; Table S2) participated in Experiment 2, none of whom were subjects in Experiment 1.
+An additional 6 subjects were excluded because they did not pass one of two pretests (see Procedure below).
 We selected subjects who were frequently seen cracking nuts in their enclosure to ensure that they were capable of cracking nuts and that they valued the nuts and were motivated to consume them.
 Subjects had to pass two pretests (see Procedure below) and were then tested in pairs (N = 10).
 Within a pair, which consisted of familiar groupmates, each bonobo was assigned to be either a ‘nut-owner’ or a ‘rock-owner’.
 Most subjects (N = 8) played both roles but in two different pairings (i.e., each of these subjects was a nut-owner in one pairing and a rock-owner in another pairing).
 In this way we maximized the possible number of pairs and controlled for currency-specific reciprocity within the experiment.
 The pairs were not created based on any other attributes of our subjects (e.g. sex, age, dominance, etc.).
 The other four subjects were only tested in one pairing due to loss of motivation or insufficient time during our field trip.
 An additional six subjects were excluded because they failed to pass both pre-tests.
 Although bonobos have shown some important developmental delays relative to chimpanzees [4-6], a large portion of our subjects were adults based on timing of maturity in bonobos.
 Hormonal data shows that bonobo and chimpanzee males reach reproductive maturity at comparable ages and that bonobo females mature slightly earlier than chimpanzee females [7].
 In the wild, females tend to emigrate from their natal community by age 10 and, at Lola ya Bonobo, many have their first birth as early as age 8 [8, 9 Table S3].
 Interestingly, in the wild, adults show the highest rates of food sharing, so, if anything, an older sample of bonobos should exhibit even greater rates of sharing [10].
 If larger samples of different-aged bonobos become available, future work could examine whether there are age-related increases or decreases in food transfer in captive individuals—in accordance with data from the wild or with predictions of developmental delays.

 Setup